wp-plugins/editorial-calendar/readme.txt

 The Editorial Calendar is now stripping all tags out of post titles created from the calendar.
 This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

+We are now preventing a potential SQL injection attack with the start date and end date filter when querying posts.
+This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

 = 2.6 =

 Fixed some layout issues with the previous and next calendar buttons in WordPress 3.5.